Football Glory: Gameplay

 Football Glory is a football video game played from a top-down perspective, in a style similar to Sensible Soccer.
 The two opposing teams are controlled either by two players or by one player and an artificial intelligence (AI).
 A single player can practise against the AI with several practice modes.
 In the Champions League, Cup Winners' Cup, UEFA Cup, and English Football League (Premier League and First Division), the players can choose from customisable clubs and adjust season lengths.
 National teams are available in the qualifications for the European Championship and World Cup.
 The teams feature real players with abilities according to the statistics adapted from Tactical Manager.
 The Croatia national football team additionally includes the game's development team.
 For a match, the teams can be arranged in various formations; there are four in the Amiga version and ten in the port for MS-DOS.
 Substitutions and tactical changes are available during a match.
 Each match is played on a pitch with one of four different surfaces and varying weather conditions, including snow, mud, and AstroTurf.

-The players can perform tackles, bicycle kicks, volleys, one–two passes, diving headers, and aftertouches, "ride" (jump over) opposing characters' tackles, and execute speed bursts.
+The players can perform tackles, bicycle kicks, volleys, one–two passes, diving headers, and aftertouches, jump over ("ride") opposing characters' tackles, and execute speed bursts.
 Tapping the shoot button makes a character pass the ball; holding it down longer strengthens the pass and eventually turns it into a shot.
 Goals are celebrated by the characters and sometimes by fans, who throw fireworks onto the pitch.
 Highlights—including goals and injuries—evoke commentary and reactions from other characters via speech bubbles.
 Instant replays displayed in a picture-in-picture window show the last few seconds leading up to these events.
 In the Amiga version on systems with the Amiga Advanced Graphics Architecture (AGA), this replay runs simultaneous to the gameplay.
 In the case of injuries, the game is interrupted by the team's coach and, for severe injuries, paramedics, who take away the injured character on a stretcher.
 If a player disagrees with a refereeing decision, they can chase down and argue with the referee.
 Dogs, streakers, and hooligans occasionally interrupt the game, the latter two in pursuit by police.
 Whole matches can be saved and, upon review, replayed from any point.